lintense/jYATLon/README.md

 - Notepad++ is a very handy companion when editing your template scripts.
 Simply double click on any [alias](#alias) to immediately visualize their structure.

 ### Future developments
-- Have a nice mecanism for error message handling ERROR_P1_P2
+- Have a nice mecanism for error message handling.
-- Use a writer when compiling instead of loggers.
-- Detect ~ cannot be used inside COMMANDS and VALUES (except {begin ‘...’})
-- Detect any { before the enclosing }
-- When parsing {, could check for valid COMMAND names to avoid using ~
+- Should it use loggers or writers to dump the errors?
 - Have a trace to follow the order of calling to debug the command calls
 - Controls & commands in error are printed as is for convenience so it is easy to find the error in the script.
-- Regex to validade alias names.
-[A-Za-z_0-9]*